Before the modernization of birth, a lotus birth was a natural way of life.

-Lotus birthing is the practice of maintaining the placenta and umbilical chord after giving birth.
+Lotus birthing is the practice of maintaining the placenta and umbilical cord after giving birth.
 The purpose is to retain its integrity for the benefit of the newborn’s overall development and health.

 The baby, cord, and placenta are viewed as one unit.

 A short-Term lotus birth is leaving the umbilical cord attached to the placenta and baby for 4-48 hours before it’s severed.
 A long-term lotus birth, also known as a full lotus birth, allows the cord to naturally fall off from the belly button on its own time (usually within 3-10 days).
 Overall, the practice of keeping the placenta connected to the baby can be vital for her to receive optimal benefits.

 Benefits of a Lotus Birth

 Lotus birthing isn’t for the faint of heart, but with a passion for your growing newborn will come a desire to provide him with the best care.
 Here are the amazing benefits of a lotus birth: